Ben Avon and neighbours from Linn of Quoich

 Cycling up Glen Quoich

-Just before the bridge over Quoich Water, a path heads west uphill from the roadside and meets with a track heading north-west through beautiful Glen Quoich forest for 6km.
-If you're cycling in, leave bikes where the track fords Quoich Water .
+Just before the bridge over Quoich Water, a path heads westwards uphill from the roadside and this is followed to meet with a track approaching from the south-west.
+Follow this track through beautiful Glen Quoich forest for 6km to where it fords Quoich Water - if cycling in, leave bikes here.

-Cross the river - to avoid getting wet feet there are some handy boulders slightly upstream to bounce across on.
-The track on the other side of the river splits, take the right fork and follow it for just over 1km where it ends abruptly at the river's edge .
+Cross the river, which should be easy enough in normal conditions - to avoid getting wet feet, there are some handy boulders slightly upstream to bounce across on.
+On to the northern bank of the river, the track splits - take the right fork and follow it for just over 1km where it ends abruptly at the river's edge .

 3. Ben Avon - Leabaidh an Daimh Bhuidhe